vlaranjo/Vasconomics_Website/content/post/Development_and_Climate.md

 * There seems to be a negative relationship between Development and Temperature, from the black trendline;
 * Also, this relationship is more negative than the relationship Wealth and Temperature;
 * The European countries are the milder, with most of the EU countries above the trendline;
-* The Middle East countries, known for their Oil & Gas exports, which were outliers as the hottest and wealthiest are now close to some countries in the Caribean and Pacific Ocean;
+* The Middle East countries, known for their Oil & Gas exports, which were outliers as the hottest and wealthiest are now close to some countries in the Caribbean and Pacific Ocean;
-* Most of the African countries seem rather isoltaed on the bottom-right corner of the plot.
+* Most of the African countries seem rather isolated on the bottom-right corner of the plot.

 Canada: